 Both slot and round ports will sound the same when tuned to a specific frequency.
 Although many listeners argue that round ports give more port noise, it all depends on the port size used and the tuning achieved.

 Also, if you are using slotted ports, you can avoid port noise by just adding more port areas.
-It is therefore not easy to say which is better as it depends on one’s preferences and listening experiences desired.
+It is therefore not easy to say which is better as it depends on one’s preferences and the listening experiences desired.

 Choosing The Best Port